 Makoto Kuro-o, Associate Professor of Pathology at University of Texas Southwestern Medical Center, discovered the Klotho gene in 1997.
 Originally thought to regulate human aging, Klotho has been found to play a critical role in phosphate metabolism, and in particular, the mediation of FGF23 signaling in the kidney.
 Dr. Kuro-o's primary research interests focus on how endocrine FGFs and Klotho family proteins regulate metabolism and aging.
 He is a recipient of the President's Research Council Distinguished Young Researcher Award and holds the Kern and Marnie Wildenthal President's Research Council Professorship in Medical Science, both at UT Southwestern.Joan Reed

 Joan Reed is a founding member and past president of The XLH Network, Inc., the primary advocacy/support group for people living with X-Linked Hypophosphatemia.
 A passionate and effective advocate for advancing awareness, diagnosis and treatment of XLH, Ms. Reed's family has a 3-generation history of XLH.
-Prior to her raising a family, and to her involvement with The XLH Network, Inc., she was a legal secretary and a secretary in long-range planning and development at Union Carbide.
+Prior to raising her family, and to her involvement with The XLH Network, Inc., she was a legal secretary and a secretary in long-range planning and development at Union Carbide.
 Today, Ms. Reed and her husband own and operate a restaurant in upstate New York.